edhouse/angular101lectures/Pipes/readme.md

     <!-- Yes -->
 ```
 ## Pure pipes
-* By default pipes does not watch for changes in underlying data (async is exception)
+* By default pipes do not watch for changes in underlying data (async is exception)
 * This behavior can be overridden in via `@Pipe` decorator argument `pure`, however could lead to performance issues

 ## References: